sandeepbhardwaj/sandeepbhardwaj.github.io/_posts/2019-07-26-valid-parentheses.md

 # Valid Parentheses in Java

-This guide explains the intuition, optimized approach, and Java implementation for valid parentheses in java, with practical tips for interviews and production coding standards.

-## Problem

-Validate whether brackets in string are properly opened and closed in order.
+Given a string containing only `()[]{}`, return `true` if brackets are valid.
+A valid string must close in correct order and with correct bracket type.

+---

-## Stack Approach
+## Stack Invariant

-- Push expected closing bracket when opening bracket appears.
+Use stack to track what closing bracket is expected next.

+- on opening bracket, push expected closer
-- On closing bracket, it must match top of stack.
+- on closing bracket, it must equal stack top
-- End with empty stack.
+- after full scan, stack must be empty

+---

 ## Java Solution